jn73/umejug2022/README.md

 # Using Scala and Akka streams to consume and produce Kafka messages

+## Jan Eriksson

+- Developer at Sartorius
+- jneriksson@gmail.com

 [https://github.com/jn73/umejug2022](https://github.com/jn73/umejug2022)

+### "Talk about Scala"

+- How do you do that in an hour?
+- Quick overview of Akka (actors/streaming)
+- Look at some basic scala constructs (to understand the code)

 ## Umetrics studio backend basics

-- Event driven micro-service architecture
+- Event driven microservice based architecture
 - Kafka used as message broker
 - Moving towards event sourcing
 - Using Scala and Java when implementing backend services